Musical Instrument Insurance

 How to get quotes for musical instrument insurance

-It can be relatively difficult to get a quote for musical instrument insurance.
-Unlike other insurers who offer instant quotes online, almost all carriers require musicians or collectors to complete and submit detailed information before reaching out with a quote.
+It can be relatively more complicated to get a quote for musical instrument insurance than for other insurance policies.
+While you can get an instant quote online for things like renters or homeowners insurance, almost all musical instrument insurers require musicians or collectors to complete and submit detailed information about their instrument before they are able to give them a quote.

 For a company to underwrite an instrument or music equipment, the owner typically needs to declare the value of the instrument, along with details regarding its use, storage and maintenance.
 Carriers will also ask owners how often they travel with the instrument.